valbuena/patterns/README.md

 - We have a method which calls other methods like an algorithm
 - Other methods can be general o can be redefined by concrete class.
 - Use the principle : don't call us, we'll call you

+## Iterator:
+Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+- A interface to loop elements without we know their implementation